pedrosorio/tuenti_2013/prob08/README.md

-The secret here was to find out that strcmp function returns 0 if we pass it an array and a string.
+The secret here was to find out that strcmp function returns NULL (which == 0) if we pass it an array and a string.

 Thus, sending an array through HTTP POST as a password, is equivalent to sending the correct password from the server's point of view.